 The new buds are picked before they open when they have a white, silvery appearance (hence the name!).
 This white appearance is the ‘hao” or hair on the bud or baby leaf.

-White Mischief is a type of tea known as Pai Mu Tan which means “white peony” and is produced in Fujian Province from a variety of tea bush called Narcissus or chaicha where only the “two leaves and bud” are used.
+White Mischief is a type of tea known as Pai Mu Tan, which means “white peony” and is produced in Fujian Province from a variety of tea bush called Narcissus or chaicha where only the “two leaves and a bud” are used.
 The tea is mostly green with silver tips and is quite light and fluffy.
 The mischievousness is created by blending with a healthy dose of tart pomegranate and juicy guava!

 When brewing White Mischief uses one heaped teaspoon per cup with water heated to 180-190 degrees (or just under boiling), I find this produces a mellow flavor without scalding the leaves, which may cause astringency.
 The tea can be infused for 2 minutes with plenty of flavor.
 The second infusion of 4 minutes and a third of 6 minutes will yield great cooling and refreshing character.
 See our earlier post on multi-steeping tea.

 I have infused this tea as many as 6 times, but leave you to experiment with this stimulating and actually quite mischievous tea.
 Sorry I couldn’t resist it one more time!